chatternet/chatternet-server-http/README.md

 ### ChatterNet

-The `ChatterNet` crate is included as a cargo workspace member.
+The Chatter Net crate is included as a cargo workspace member.
 It will be split out as a separate library once the interfaces are more stable.

 This crate contains a partial implementation of ChatterNet data model.

 ### db

-The `db` module provides an interface for persisting chatter net objects using sqlite.
+The [`db`] module provides an interface for persisting chatter net objects using sqlite.
 The tables and interfaces serve the needs of a ChatterNet server, as opposed to a client.
 In particular, the server must be able to build the inbox for any actor.

 ### handlers

-The `handlers` module provides interfaces for handling requests and updating the state accordingly.
+The [`handlers`] module provides interfaces for handling requests and updating the state accordingly.

 ## TODO

-- switch Message, Actor, Body to interfaces
 - use foreign indices to synchronize document store with other stores
 - use transactions for multi-part DB state changes